madras-simulator/MADRaS/README.md

 # Description
 MADRaS is a Multi-Agent Autonomous Driving Simulator built on top of TORCS.
 The simulator can be used to test autonomous vehicle algorithms both heuristic and learning based on an inherently multi agent setting.

-Note please : Master branch is the development branch, the most stable version of the code is in Version1 branch.
-We request all users to checkout Version1 branch for stability.
+Note please : The repository is under active developement and re-design.
+Currently the `master` branch has the Single-Agent version of MADRaS whereas the Multi-Agent part is in the `Version-2` branch.

 ## Installation
 ### Installation prerequisities